Request to data user

 Appeal to Administrative court

-If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation.
-You can learn more about how to prepare your application in Administrative Procedure Law.
+If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation due to the refusal of the Data State Inspectorate.
+You can learn more about how to prepare your application and other requirements too in the Administrative Procedure Law.

-The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to update or delete your image.
+The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to provide access to information regarding your image.
 The court may also order compensation if you have requested it.